 Complete Guide to a Child Development Degree Online

 Students of an online child development degree will learn to monitor the cognitive development of children as they grow older.
 Child development is a particular branch of developmental psychology that analyzes the psychological, emotional, and perceptional changes within children.
 This can include many different aspects of behavior, such as problem-solving skills, moral understanding and personality.
-Child psychologists consider three major contexts during their analysis of a child's mental development: social, cultural, and socioeconomic.

 Degree programs in child development are available at the bachelor's, master's, doctorate, and certificate level.
 The bachelor's program includes courses in brain and behavior, cognitive psychology, human memory, childhood and adolescent development, and human sexuality.
 While some choose to continue on for more schooling, graduates at this level can go on to become child advocates, social workers, teachers, and social services managers.

-A Bachelor of Arts (BA) in child psychology provides students with an understanding of the mental and behavioral development of children; it is often used as a stepping stone in the process of earning a master's degree.
+A Bachelor of Arts (BA) in child development provides students with an understanding of the mental and behavioral development of children; it is often used as a stepping stone in the process of earning a master's degree.
 Applicants must have a high school education, and these programs take four years to complete.

 The undergraduate child psychology curriculum contains a broad overview of the major facets of child development.
 Students study the developmental, behavioral, and learning disorders that can affect children at various stages in their lives, and they learn how a child's social or cultural environment affects his or her development.
 In addition to a foundation in psychology, bachelor's degree students also take courses in English, history, math, science, foreign languages, and other humanities areas before narrowing their focus during the last two years of the program.
 Many child psychology programs require students to complete an internship in a setting where they can observe child behavior, such as in a school or day-care setting.